maiktreya/systemfitECM/README.md

 **get_ect_systemfit**: Generates a Error Correction Term serie for a given UECM.
 Called internally by RECM can also be directly called.

+    - param systemfit_uecm_coefs: A list containing coefficients from UECM.
+    - param nperiods: An integer specifying the number of time observations by unit.
+    - param nunits: An integer reflecting the number of panel units
+    - param sel_variables: A character vector of selected variable names.
+    - param table_dt: Dataframe of origin for all variables.

 --------------

 **recm_systemfit**: Estimates Restricted-ECM (requires a previous obj. class uecm_systemfit).

+    - param col_names: A character vector of column names.
+    - param uecm_model: An object of class systemfit, representing the UECM model.
+    - param grouping: Column defining panel units.
+    - param method: Character string indicating the desired estimation method.
+    - param method_solv: Character string indicating the solution method.
+Default is "EViews".
+    - param iterations: An integer indicating the number of iterations.
+    - param nunits: An integer reflecting the number of panel units
+    - param nperiods: An integer specifying the number of time observations by unit.
+    - param nlags: An integer specifying the number of lags.
+    - param dt: A data.table object containing the data.
+    - param inst_list: List of instruments for 2SLS and 3SLS.

 ##### Restricted Error Correction Model (RECM)